t1mj4cks0n/DoorSecurity/docs/README.md

 using putty type in the ip address of the Rpi in the hostname box, leave port as 22 and click open:

-	click YES on the pop up box
+	>click YES on the pop up box

-	ssh putty terminal will now start
+ssh putty terminal will now start:

-	login as "pi"
+	>login as "pi"

-	password is "raspberry"
+	>password is "raspberry"

-	first thing on a new raspbian instal, is this command
+	first thing on a new raspbian install, is this command:

-		sudo passwd pi
+		>sudo passwd pi

-		enter the new password for your pi and confirm it has changed
+		>enter the new password for your pi and confirm it has changed

-	then do this (monkey see monkey doo)
+	then do this (monkey see monkey doo):

-		sudo raspi-config
+		>sudo raspi-config

-		go to Advanced > expand filesystem > ENTER
+		>go to Advanced > expand filesystem > ENTER

-		go to interfaceing options > I2C enable > yes
+		>go to interfacing options > I2C enable > yes

-		optional : network options > hostname > ok > [enternewhostname] > ok
+		>optional : network options > hostname > ok > [enternewhostname] > ok

-		please dont change the the username from pi my package relies on the pi name remaining the same, new versiosn this will change
+		please dont change the the username from pi!!! my package relies on the pi name remaining the same, new versiosn this will change!!!

-		tab to finish > reboot YES.
+		>tab to finish > reboot YES.

 setting up hardware
 ---------------------------------------------